sagemath/sagewiki_to_gh-2022-10-10/days31/travel.md

 == Lodging ==

 These are the '''nights''' folks require lodging.
-Dates are placeholders and will be converted to rooms as soon as everybody sends their infomation.
+Dates are placeholders and will be converted to rooms as soon as everybody sends their information.

+Please do not edit this section.

 |||||||||||||||||||| Collegiana  ||
 ||<rowstyle="background-color: #E0E0FF;">Name|| Sat 11 || Sun 12 || Mon 13 || Tue 14 || Wed 15 || Thu 16 || Fri 17 || Sat 18 || Notes ||